OpenSisma/opensisma.github.io/Documentation.md

 - It is highly recommended not to use uppercase, as it can cause some issues;
 - It is highly recommended not to use the underscore, as text viewer applications can underline URIs to provide a cue that they are clickable, so that the character can result hidden by this underlining.

-As a result, we focused on fixing URIs according to the aforementioned specific design principles.
+As a result, our fixed URIs proposals focused on complying to the aforementioned specific design principles.